 Image registration is the process of overlaying two or more images of the same scene taken at different times, from different viewpoints, and/or by different sensors.
 It geometrically aligns two images, the reference and sensed images.
 The present differences between images are introduced due to different imaging conditions.
 Image registration is a crucial step in all image analysis tasks in which the final information is gained from the combination of various data sources.

-1.1.
-Objectives
+1.1 Objectives

-The main objective is to develop a new prototype system enhance the information of output image citied when two images IR image and CCD image are fused together in many applications, especially in the field of security domain.
-Our objective is to increase the image quality by detecting and reducing the several particular kinds of distortion.
+The main objective is to fuse images mainly the visible and infrared images to enhance the information of output image which could be helpful for many applications, especially for surveillance of sensitive border regions to locate enemies particularly in the forest/mountain areas Our objective is to increase the image quality by detecting and reducing the several kinds of distortion namely :

+Impulse Noise (Salt and Pepper Noise)

+Gaussian Noise (Amplifier Noise)

+Poisson Noise

+Speckle Noise

+Chapter 2

-2. PROBLEM AND PROPOSED TECHNIQUE
+PROBLEM STATEMENT AND PROPOSED SOLUTION

-2.1.
-Problem Statement
+2.1 Problem Statement

 In night-time environment, only limited visual information can be captured by CCD cameras under poor lightning conditions, thus making it difficult to do surveillance only by visual sensor.
+Therefore in this work, an image fusion technique is proposed that fuses low-light visible images and IR images capturing the same scene for better image understanding.

-2.2.
-Existing Approach
+2.2 Existing Approaches

-SWT
+The current work begins with the survey of similar methods existing in the literature.
+Some of the popular methods used for image fusion are Stationary Wavelet Transform (SWT), Pulse Coupled Neural Network (PCNN) and Multi-Scale Decomposition (MSD) techniques.
+A detailed study of each of these techniques along with their pros and cons using experimental analysis is carried out.
+This section explains the theoretical part of the methods and a comparative study of the mentioned techniques are discussed in Chapter 6 – Experiments and Results.
+The techniques therefore explored are as follows:

+2.2.1 Stationary Wavelet Transform (SWT)

 The simplest image fusion technique is to compute the average pixel-by-pixel grey level value of the source images.
 However, this technique leads to undesirable side effects such as contrast reduction.
-In the past two decades, a variety of image fusion methods were introduced such as Laplacian pyramid, Contrast pyramid, Ratio pyramid, and Discrete Wavelet Transform (DWT).
+In the past two decades, a variety of image fusion methods were introduced such as Laplacian pyramid, Contrast pyramid, Ratio pyramid, and Discrete Wavelet Transform (DWT) and Stationary Wavelet Transform (SWT).
 In DWT based method, the basic idea of this method is to perform decompositions on each source image then combine all these decompositions to obtain composite representation, from which the fused image can be recovered by finding inverse transform.
 This method had been proved to be an effective method.
 However this method is not translation–invariant because of down-sampling process.
 If there is a movement of the object in the source images, the performance of this method will deteriorate.

-One advantage of SWT is translation–invariant, without down-sampling process.
-Therefore, all approximation and detail coefficient subbands have the size same as the images source.
-In our proposed method, two fused images are firstly decomposed into four subbands, which are one approximation subband (LL) and three details subbands (HL, LH and HH).
+However SWT is Translation invariant, without the need to carry out down-sampling process.
+Therefore, all approximation and detail coefficient sub-bands have the size same as the images source.
+In the proposed method, two fused images are firstly decomposed into four sub-bands, which are one approximation sub-band (LL) and three details sub-bands (HL, LH and HH).
 The recovered fused image is reconstructed by performing the Inverse Stationary Wavelet Transform.

 Stationary Wavelet Transform (SWT) is similar to Discrete Wavelet Transform (DWT) but the only process of down-sampling is suppressed that means the SWT is translation-invariant.